 The Earl Center, 620-341-5220

 Dr. Melissa Briggs, assistant professor, earned her degrees from Pittsburg State and Kansas State.

-Sshe is a licensed professional counselor, licensed clinical professional counselor, licensed school counselor, registered drama therapist, registered play therapist supervisor, and national certified counselor.
+She is a licensed professional counselor, licensed clinical professional counselor, licensed school counselor, registered drama therapist, registered play therapist supervisor, and national certified counselor.

-ALICE FROST, Ph.D., Assistant Professor
+ALICE (FROST) HINCK, Ph.D., Assistant Professor

 The Earl Center 229, 620-341-5796